abhirockzz/fn-go-sdk-invoke/README.md

 You will see the following error - `panic: Please set the environment variable TENANT_OCID`

-### If you do not provide required arguments i.e. function name etc.
+### If you do not provide required arguments i.e. compartment name etc.

 You will see the following error - `panic: Please set mandatory flag compartmentName`

 ### If you provide an invalid value for function name etc.

-You will see something similar to - `Could not find OCID for application incorrect-app-name in compartmentName mycompartment within tenancy ocid1.tenancy.oc1..aaaaaaaaycrjm42etncqa2xn7qtv2l3hqnd3zxn2u4siwdhniibwfv4rrhta`
+You will see something similar to - `panic: Could not find function myfunc in application myapp`

 ### If you provide an incorrect `TENANT_OCID` or `USER_OCID` or `PUBLIC_KEY_FINGERPRINT`